AVL-DiTEST-DiagDev/car-simulator-control/README.md

 # car-simulator-control
-Tools to remore control the car simulator
+Tools to remote control the car simulator